Wisdom sendeth forth her children.

 – Gnostic fragment.
 (1)

-These five words, salvaged from scrapheaps of nearly 2000 year old writings, offer a doorway into our first mystery of our threefold exploration.
+These five words, salvaged from scrapheaps of nearly 2000 year old writings, offer a doorway into the first mystery of this threefold exploration.
 Lurking from behind this fragment are lost histories, crusty old books and forgotten teachings that may hold a key to who we are, where we came from, and how we can make sense of all that we face in these uncertain times.
 Humanity is on the precipice of the next phases of our growth and even our very survival.
 Who this “wisdom” is and who her children are may be extraordinarily valuable as we try to find our way forward.

 The Creation Story of Sophia is also an epic tale of love, that weaves between two lovers who reach out across the vast span of history to the earliest of beginnings.
 As well, this is a love song that takes place in the smallest and most personal spaces of our inner world.

 Though she goes by many names, Sophia or Wisdom, as a figure of creation, is an ancient expression of the Divine Feminine from her earliest appearances at the very beginning creation.
 The creation story of this Sophia is little known, having appeared around the first century CE but was soon thereafter largely lost and forgotten as this key tale was not included in the religious system of Christianity as it took form over the following few centuries.

 But let’s step back for a moment and give some background to this enigmatic figure Sophia.